The Computational Limits of Deep Learning: Introduction

 \section{Introduction}

+In this article, we present a comprehensive meta-analysis of how deep learning progress depends on growing computational power and use this to understand not just how particular models scale, but how the field as a whole does.
+Our analysis differs from previous ones in that we are (i) more precise in the models we compare than are many high-level historical analyses, which allows us to better understand how performance changes as computing scales up, and (ii) better able to account for innovation in the field than estimates where researchers have tested scaling by varying the compute used in training their own models.

-In this article, we analyze $1{,}058$ research papers found in the arXiv pre-print repository, as well as other benchmark sources, to understand how deep learning performance depends on computational power in the domains of image classification, object detection, question answering, named entity recognition, and machine translation.
-We show that computational requirements have escalated rapidly in each of these domains and that these increases in computing power have been central to performance improvements.
-If progress continues along current lines, these computational requirements will rapidly become technically and economically prohibitive.
-Thus, our analysis suggests that deep learning progress will be constrained by its computational requirements and that the machine learning community will be pushed to either dramatically increase the efficiency of deep learning or to move to more computationally-efficient machine learning techniques.
+To understand scaling in deep learning, we analyze $1{,}527$ research papers found in the arXiv pre-print repository, as well as other sources, in the domains of image classification, object detection, question answering, named entity recognition, machine translation, speech recognition, face detection, image generation, and pose estimation.
+We find that computational requirements have escalated dramatically and that increases in computing power have been central to performance improvements.

+This finding has important public policy implications: if current trends continue, the growing ``computational burden'' of deep learning will rapidly become technically and economically prohibitive.
+Such a rapid escalation in computing needed also implies alarming growth in deep learning's environmental cost.
+Faced with these challenges, the machine learning community will be pushed to either dramatically increase the efficiency of deep learning\footnote{There are already significant efforts underway to increase efficiency\cite{patterson2021carbon}, as we will discuss in section \ref{sec:lessening_burden}} or to move to more computationally-efficient machine learning techniques.

 To understand why deep learning is so computationally expensive, we analyze its statistical and computational scaling in theory.
-We show deep learning is not computationally expensive by accident, but by design.
+We show that deep learning is not computationally expensive by accident, but by design.
 The same flexibility that makes it excellent at modeling diverse phenomena and outperforming expert models also makes it dramatically more computationally expensive.
 Despite this, we find that the actual computational burden of deep learning models is scaling more rapidly than (known) lower bounds from theory, suggesting that substantial improvements might be possible.